 Is Yoga On Your Period Bad?
 Nope, But You Might Want To Avoid These 5 Postures Anyway

-If you’re anything like me — a total yoga addict — it’s hard to bring yourself to take a break from your regular practice, even if you’ve just started your menstrual cycle and feel a little bit rundown.
+If you’re anything like me — a big yoga lover — it’s hard to bring yourself to take a break from your regular practice, even if you’ve just started your menstrual cycle and feel a little bit rundown.
 The asanas have the potential to offer a tremendous amount of healing, and they can relieve specific pains, but sometimes it pays to back off a little bit — like when you’re on your period.
-The master of Kundalini yoga, Yogi Bhajan, says women’s auras are 16 times larger and more powerful than men’s, and when you menstruate, it’s as if you are having a full moon and your aura becomes even bigger.
-You are more physically sensitive, and the movements that normally feel good might irritate you.
+When you're on your bleed, you may be more physically sensitive, and the movements that normally feel good might irritate you.
+That's why you may want to avoid certain yoga poses when you're on your period.

-In traditional yogic culture, the energy coursing through a woman’s body during her period is called apana vayu, which is a natural downward force that assists in moving urine and the bowels.
+In traditional yogic culture, the energy coursing through your body during your period is called apana vayu, which is a natural downward force that assists in moving urine and the bowels.
 It’s what helps the stagnant blood safely exit our bodies.
-Ayurvedic teachers say your period is your time to rest and renew, because your body is working hard to cleanse, detoxify, and eliminate.
-Many yoga teachers claim it’s best to take time off and allow your system to do its thing without any extra stress.
+Ayurvedic teachers say your period is your time to rest and renew, because your body is working hard to eliminate that month's egg (or, if you're on the pill and do not ovulate, your uterine lining).

 1. Shoulder Stand